 - Thank.
 Be consciously grateful for at least five things.

 The Five Daily Prayers of Islam are an excellent opportunity to practice this consistently, and so stay aligned with Goodness and with Truth, naturally living in harmony with Islam and the Law of Attraction.

 The greatest impediment to joy, light and love is the ego-mind, the self that is based in separation.
 In order to survive, the ego requires past and future, as well as conflict and resistance, and cannot exist in the purity and perfection of the present moment.

 It is the ego that as a result of its requirement for separation needs to live in fear, anxiety and worry in order to survive, and it is thus the obstacle to naturally attracting positive and prosperous circumstances and results into our lives.

 The key to transcending the ego-mind and dissolving its incessant chatter based in other than truth and peace is to begin learning to live in the present moment.

-Islamic Meditation is an invaluable tool in learning to live in the present moment, to transcend the self, and so naturally employ the Law of Attraction towards creating a life based in divine providence and prosperity.
+Islamic Meditation is an invaluable tool and practice in learning to live in the present moment, to transcend the self, and to naturally employ the Law of Attraction towards creating a life based in divine providence and prosperity.

 The key to mastering Islam and the Law of Attraction is in mastering your self.
-By learning to still and silence the ego-mind, which tends towards negative thoughts and feelings, you open yourself to the natural abundance and prosperity that flows from the Divine Presence.
+By learning to still and silence the ego-mind, which tends towards negative thoughts and feelings, you open yourself to the natural abundance and prosperity that flows from the Divine Presence of God.

-As human beings, we have been created with divine honor as representatives of the Almighty, and when in alignment with Divine Will, we naturally attract positive and supportive circumstances.
+As human beings, we have been created with divine honor as representatives of the Almighty, and when in alignment with Divine Will, we naturally attract to ourselves positive and supportive circumstances.